Launching: Troubleshooting (AWS)

 Q. The Matillion instance has a login page.
 What is the username and password?

-Since Matillion have no access or control over your own AWS resources, we cannot reset or manage passwords for you.
+Since Matillion have no access or control over your own AWS resources, we can't reset or manage passwords for you.

 Q. How can I add additional users?